KatherLab/crc-models-2022/README.md

-# Paper Models Repository
+# crc-models-2022

-Welcome to the **crc-models-2022** Repository!
+Welcome to the **crc-models-2022** repository!
 This repository is dedicated to storing the trained model weights associated with our crc-related papers.

 ## Models